DisCoTec/discotec.github.io/2024/registration.md

 * If you have any questions about the registration, please contact discotec2024@rug.nl (please, refer to “DisCoTec 2024 Registration” in the subject).

 ## Registration Link
-Register for attending the conference by filling this registration form (LINK TBA).
+Register for attending the conference by filling the [registration form](https://santu.com/dsy027).

 ## Events and Fees